tmobile/magentaA11y/_checklist-web/breadcrumbs.md

 keyboard:
   tab: |
-    Focus visibly moves to the link
+    Focus moves to the link and there is a highly visible visual indication of keyboard focus
   enter: |
     Activates the link